Gold Fields retains 2011 target after profit leap

-JOHANNESBURG Gold Fields (GFIJ.J), the world's fourth-largest gold producer, reported a 15 percent rise in quarterly profit that was just shy of expectations as investors expected blockbuster growth from the surge in bullion.
+JOHANNESBURG Gold Fields (GFIJ.J), the world's fourth-largest gold producer, reported a 15 percent rise in quarterly profit that was just short of expectations as investors expected blockbuster growth from the surge in bullion.

-Shares of Gold Fields rose more than 4 percent, however, as part of an industry-wide advance after bullion climbed to a record $1,813.79 an ounce.
+Shares of Gold Fields rose more than 2 percent in early Johannesburg trade, however, as part of an industry-wide advance after bullion climbed to a record $1,813.79 an ounce.

-The company stuck to its full-year production target of 3.5 to 3.7 million ounces, one that analysts said would be tough to meet, given safety-related stoppages.
+The company stuck to its full-year production target of 3.5 to 3.7 million ounces, one that analysts said would be tough to meet, given safety-related stoppages and the impact of a strike in South Africa.

 "They should just be able to make that target.
 There are fewer holidays in South Africa over the last half of the year," said David Davis, analyst with SBG Securities in Johannesburg.